kevgo/run-that-app/README.md

    an older versions of _run-that-app_ not able to work with newer versions of the marketplace.
 This severely limits how the data format of the marketplace can evolve.
 An embedded marketplace does not have this problem.
-   _Run-that-app_ can make breaking changes to the marketplace data without that resulting in a breaking change to the solution itself.
+   _Run-that-app_ can make as many breaking changes to the marketplace data as it wants, older versions of it will keep working because they have their own marketplace embedded.

-3. If _run-that-app_ would use an external marketplace, it have to check the version of the local replica of that marketplace at each invocation, and determine if it needs to download updates for the marketplace.
-And then sometimes download updates.
+3. If _run-that-app_ would use an external marketplace, it needs to sync its local replica of that marketplace at each invocation, and sometimes download updates.
 This introduces delays that might be acceptable for package managers that get called once to install an app, but not for an app runner that gets called a lot to execute the apps directly.

 4. Even with an external marketplace, you would still need to update the _run-that-app_ executable regularly.
 So why not just do that and save